 Excel & Visual Basic

-EASA is unique in that unlike other Excel web-enabling approaches, it does not translate or convert your native spreadsheet.
+in that unlike other Excel web-enabling approaches, it does not translate or convert your native spreadsheet.
 This means that any VBA, macros or complex formulas continue to work – even after being web-enabled.
 However, companies often do not have the time or manpower to license the EASA software to build the web apps, and turn to our Excel integration services.

 Help with Excel and Visual Basic®

 Our highly skilled consultants are experts in Excel and Visual Basic for Applications (VBA).
 We can code array formulae, nested Excel functions, tax-rate-and-band calculations, VBA macros, and other advanced capabilities, thus reducing time for Excel® deployment and saving you money.

 Using specialized programs for making formulae easy to read, our Excel integration consultants can help you understand legacy spreadsheets whose authors are no longer available.
 We replace A1-style cell addresses with meaningful names, group cells into logically related blocks, and summarize runs of related formulae into a single equation.
 Legacy spreadsheets become shorter and much simpler to read.

 Spreadsheets that miscalculate figures such as projected product performance, or financial data such as profits and tax liabilities not only harm your business but incur the risk of legal action.
 Using spreadsheet-auditing tools, EASA’s Excel consultants can check your spreadsheets for potentially costly errors.